pillaianjita/POC-30-Rail_Freight_Bottleneck_Map-Anjita/README.md

 | `GET /api/export/sample-data` | Download sample CSV data |

 All endpoints support filter query params such as `commodity`, `region`, `severity`, and `min_utilization`.

----

-## Recent updates

-- `backend/mock_data.json` was updated so sample chokepoints align more closely with rail line geometry.
-- README now reflects the actual repo structure and current behavior.